Report an Error

 We recommend the NVIDIA GeForce 7900 GS AGP for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce 7900 GS AGP draws power from 1x Molex power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI, 1x S-Video.
 GeForce 7900 GS AGP is connected to the rest of the system using an AGP 8x interface.

 ||Apr 2nd, 2006

 1320 MHz effective